bschofield-va/fresnel/README.md

 If you wish to use Docker without `sudo`, you can run this script to alter the Docker sock permissions on Mac hosts.

 > NOTE: Restarting Docker Desktop will reset the Docker sock permissions and this script will need to be ran again.

+### `init-docker-login`

+Loging to Docker repositories used by Lighthouse.

+Initialization variables
+- `DOCKER_USERNAME` - Username for Dockerhub access
+- `DOCKER_PASSWORD` - Dockerhub password
+- `GITHUB_USERNAME` - User name for GitHub Packages access
+- `GITHUB_TOKEN` - GitHub access token to use for accessing GitHub packages

 ## Performance